SixArm/unix-shell-script-kit/README.md

 A process is intentionally blocked as a danger, hazard, risk, etc.

-This is for lockout-tagout (LOGO) safety, or protecting users or data, etc.
+This is for lockout-tagout (LOTO) safety, or protecting users or data, etc.

 ```sh
 EXIT_LOCKOUT=102